kljr/SpringboardVM/README.md

 * Provides a Drush alias to quickly install and configure developer
-modules: `drush dm-prep` installs admin_menu, module_filter, and devel, and disables toolbar menu, configures devel and the views admin UI, and sets the adminpassword to "admin".
+modules: `drush dm-prep` installs admin_menu, module_filter, and devel, and disables toolbar menu, configures devel and the views admin UI, and sets the admin password to "admin".

 ## Updating virtual hosts and adding new sites.